KennySoh/Technical-Interview/react.md

 - Be more Productive. css prefixes, or linting (tool to markout suboptimal code)

 **How?**
-Use Dependency Management Tool npm or yarn ( Managing third party dependencies).
+- Use Dependency Management Tool npm or yarn ( Managing third party dependencies).
-Use Bundler.
-Recommended: Webpack (Write moduler code, allow this modular code to compiled together) Use Compiler (Next-Gen JavaScript) Babel + Presets
+- Use Bundler.
+Recommended: Webpack (Write moduler code, allow this modular code to compiled together)
+- Use Compiler (Next-Gen JavaScript) Babel + Presets (Compiles nextgen js to browser readable js)
-Use a Development Server.
+- Use a Development Server.
 ***